-While walking through the casino to get to our room, I watched people at various gambling games.
+Several years ago, I traveled to Las Vegas to attend a training seminar for my business.
+While walking through the casino to get to the conference room, I watched people at various gambling games.
 I had to wonder how much money was being lost while trying to win big, and then it hit me.
 This is precisely what people do with their retirement accounts in the stock market.

-Right now, the stock market is at an all-time high, and with this being the 4th longest bull run in history, I see a lot of people who want to stay in the market to “win big.”
+At that time, the stock market was at an all-time high, and with it being the 4th longest bull run in history, I saw many people who wanted to stay in the market to “win big.”

-In many ways, the stock market is just like Las Vegas, and that is why I advise my clients who want to stay in the market to play like the high rollers do in Vegas.
+In many ways, the stock market is like Las Vegas, which is why I advise my clients who want to stay in the market to play as the high rollers do in Vegas.
 Only gamble what you can afford to lose, and quit while you’re up.

 Then we talk about quitting while you’re up.
-I advise my clients who want to still play in the market that the money you are willing to gamble on still needs to be played with wisdom.
-For example; if you are willing to risk $100,000.00, I advise my clients that every time your 10 – 15% up, take the winnings off the table and invest it in something safe.
+I advise my clients who want to still play in the market that the money they are willing to gamble on still needs to be played with wisdom.
+For example, if you are ready to risk $100,000.00, I advise my clients that every time you’re 10 – 15% up, take the winnings off the table and invest it in something safe.